exasol/virtual-schemas/jdbc-adapter/doc/supported-dialects.md

 ### Connecting To a Kerberos Secured Hadoop:

-Connecting to a Kerberos secured Impala or Hive service only differs in one aspect: You have to a ```CONNECTION``` object which contains all the relevant information for the Kerberos authentication.
-This section describes how Kerberos authentication works and how to create such a ```CONNECTION```.
+Connecting to a Kerberos secured Impala or Hive service only differs in one aspect: You have to a `CONNECTION` object which contains all the relevant information for the Kerberos authentication.
+This section describes how Kerberos authentication works and how to create such a `CONNECTION`.

 #### 0. Understand how it works (optional)
-Both the adapter script and the internally used ```IMPORT FROM JDBC``` statement support Kerberos authentication.
-They detect, that the connection is a Kerberos connection by a special prefix in the ```IDENTIFIED BY``` field.
+Both the adapter script and the internally used `IMPORT FROM JDBC` statement support Kerberos authentication.
+They detect, that the connection is a Kerberos connection by a special prefix in the `IDENTIFIED BY` field.
 In such case, the authentication will happen using a Kerberos keytab and Kerberos config file (using the JAAS Java API).

-The ```CONNECTION``` object stores all relevant information and files in its fields:
+The `CONNECTION` object stores all relevant information and files in its fields:
-* The ```TO``` field contains the JDBC connection string
+* The `TO` field contains the JDBC connection string
-* The ```USER``` field contains the Kerberos principal
+* The `USER` field contains the Kerberos principal
-* The ```IDENTIFIED BY``` field contains the Kerberos configuration file and keytab file (base64 encoded) along with an internal prefix ```ExaAuthType=Kerberos;``` to identify the CONNECTION as a Kerberos CONNECTION.
+* The `IDENTIFIED BY` field contains the Kerberos configuration file and keytab file (base64 encoded) along with an internal prefix `ExaAuthType=Kerberos;` to identify the `CONNECTION` as a Kerberos `CONNECTION`.

 #### 1. Generate the CREATE CONNECTION statement
-In order to simplify the creation of Kerberos CONNECTION objects, the [create_kerberos_conn.py](https://github.com/EXASOL/hadoop-etl-udfs/blob/master/tools/create_kerberos_conn.py) Python script has been provided.
+In order to simplify the creation of Kerberos `CONNECTION` objects, the [`create_kerberos_conn.py`](https://github.com/EXASOL/hadoop-etl-udfs/blob/master/tools/create_kerberos_conn.py) Python script has been provided.
 The script requires 5 arguments:
-* CONNECTION name (arbitrary name for the new CONNECTION)
+* `CONNECTION` name (arbitrary name for the new `CONNECTION`)
 * Kerberos principal for Hadoop (i.e., Hadoop user)
-* Kerberos configuration file path (e.g., krb5.conf)
+* Kerberos configuration file path (e.g., `krb5.conf`)
 * Kerberos keytab file path, which contains keys for the Kerberos principal
 * JDBC connection string